 An Associate Degree in Nursing (ADN) or an Associate of Science in Nursing (ASN) are two ways in which recent immigrants who were doctors or nurses in their home country can transition into the American medical industry quickly using skills they have already acquired from their foreign education.
-This is an RN nursing program offered by FVI School of Nursing and Technology for people who want to take full advantage of their skillset and medical knowledge.
+The Nursing Program for Foreign Medical Graduates & Physicians – ADN Program is an RN nursing program offered by FVI School of Nursing and Technology for people who want to take full advantage of their skillset and medical knowledge.

 The benefits of an ADN for foreign medical graduates or foreign-trained doctors include:

 - Foreign doctors can continue in their field of medicine without having to reinvest countless years in medical training

 - Enter the U.S. medical field with background knowledge and confidence